-Pursuant to Municipal Code Section17.36.110, a minimum of 75% of all parking and driveway areas shall be provided for the storage of snow.
+Pursuant to Municipal Code Section 17.36.110, a minimum of 75% of all parking and driveway areas shall be provided for the storage of snow.
 This also includes the interior circulation streets of this project.
 The project is required to provide a total of 31,834 square feet of snow storage.
 The project is providing 42,445 square feet of snow storage, which is 100% of all parking and driveway areas.

--Comments were received regarding existing flooding on the project site.
+- Comments were received regarding existing flooding on the project site.

 As a part of the subdivision improvements, the project includes public storm drain infrastructure that will intercept two existing off-site drainage channels and convey the runoff south to the existing 42" public storm drain at Dorrance Drive.
-The proposed storm drain infrastructure, designed and certified by a California Registered Professional Engineer, is intended to accommodate 20-year storm flows in accordance with Town Standards.
-In the rare instances of a 100-year storm, it is acknowledged that the storm drain will overflow and the flows through the site will be similar to current conditions.
+The installation of the public storm drain infrastructure that is being funded entirely by the developer is above and beyond what is required by the Town and will benefit the greater Sierra Valley sites neighborhood to the east by minimizing the existing flood hazard that exists.
+The proposed storm drain infrastructure has been designed and certified by a California Registered Professional Engineer and is intended to accommodate 20-year storm flows in accordance with Town Standards.
+In the rare instances of a 100-year storm, it is acknowledged that the storm drain will overflow and the path of flows through the site will follow current conditions.
 To accommodate such flows, swales and other landscape features are included in the site design to direct such flows to appropriate areas.